TeamDev-IP/JxBrowser-QuickStart-Maven-Swing/README.md

-# JxBrowser in Swing Maven Project
+# JxBrowser in Swing Maven project

 This example demonstrates how to configure a Maven project with JxBrowser to embed a Swing `BrowserView` widget into a Swing desktop application to display web pages.